 Structured products are hybrid financial instruments that combine traditional bonds with derivatives, offering custom return profiles that can help preserve capital, increase income or access market-linked returns while managing downside risks.

-As a result, they’re gaining more and more attention among high-net-worth individuals in Dubai who are looking for bespoke investment opportunities.
+As a result, they’re gaining increasing attention among high-net-worth individuals in Dubai who are looking for bespoke investment opportunities.

 In this article, we’ll cover how: